studersi/test-4/tutorial-8/README.md

     150 942432 Restricted SQL Character Anomaly Detection (args): # of special characters exceeded (2)
 ```

 So these are the culprits.
-Lets go through them one by one.
-921180 is a rule which identifies when a parameter (*ids[]* here) is submitted more than once within the same request.
+Let's go through them one by one.
+921180 is a rule that identifies when a parameter (*ids[]* here) is submitted more than once within the same request.
 It's an advanced rule which appeared in the CRS3 for the first time (based on a mechanic I developed).
 Drupal seems to do this and we can instruct it to stop this behaviour.
 942450 looks for strings of the pattern `0x` with two additional hexadecimal digits.
 This is a hexadecimal encoding which can point to an exploit being used.
-The problem with this encoding is that session cookies can contain this pattern sometimes.
-Session cookies are random generated strings and at times you get this pattern in such an identifier.
-When you do, there is this paranoia level 2 rule which looks for attack pattern in hexadecimal encoding that try to sneak past our ruleset.
-So we are facing a false positive in a very classical way.
+The problem with this encoding is that session cookies can sometimes contain this pattern.
+Session cookies are randomly generated strings and at times you get this pattern in such an identifier.
+When you do, there is a paranoia level 2 rule that looks for attack patterns in hexadecimal encoding that try to sneak past our ruleset.
+So, we are facing a false positive in a very classical way.

 942431 and 942432 are closely related.
-We call this siblings.
+We call these siblings.
 They form a group with 942430, the base rule looking for 12 special characters like square brackets, colons, semicolons, asterisks, etc. (paranoia level 2).
-942431 is a strict sibling doing the same things, but with a limit of 6 characters at paranoia level 3 and finally the paranoid zealot in the family, 942432, is going crazy after the 2nd special character (paanoia level 4).
+942431 is a strict sibling doing the same things, but with a limit of 6 characters at paranoia level 3 and finally the paranoid zealot in the family, 942432, is going crazy after the 2nd special character (paranoia level 4).

-942130 is one of the big group of SQL injection rules (this is a field the CRS are very strong in) and finally 920273, another paranoid rule from paranoia level 4 defining the set of allowed ascii characters (i.e. `38,44-46,48-58,61,65-90,95,97-122`).
+942130 is one of the big group of SQL injection rules (this is a field the CRS are very strong in) and finally, 920273, another paranoid rule from paranoia level 4 defining the set of allowed ASCII characters (i.e. `38,44-46,48-58,61,65-90,95,97-122`).

 For every alert, we need to write a rule exclusion and as we have seen in the previous tutorial, there are multiple options.
-It takes a bit of experience to make the right choice and very often multiple approaches can be suitable.
+It takes a bit of experience to make the right choice and very often, multiple approaches can be suitable.
 Let's look at the cheat sheet again:

 <a href="https://www.netnea.com/cms/rule-exclusion-cheatsheet-download/"><img src="/files/tutorial-7-rule-exclusion-cheatsheet_small.png" alt="Rule Exclusion CheatSheet" width="476" height="673" /></a>

-Let's start with a simple case : 920273.
+Let's start with a simple case: 920273.
 We could look at this in great detail and check out all the different parameters triggering this rule.
 Depending on the security level we want to provide for our application, this would be the right approach.
-But then this is an exercise, so we will keep it simple: Let's kick out this rule completely.
-We opt for a startup rule (to be placed after the CRS include).
+But then this is an exercise, so we will keep it simple: Let's kick this rule out completely.
+We'll opt for a startup rule (to be placed after the CRS include).

 ```bash
 # === ModSec Core Rules: Startup Time Rules Exclusions